 If you have a bachelor’s degree in another field and want to transition to the teaching field to teach ESOL, you can complete a Georgia Teacher Academy for Preparation and Pedagogy (GATAPP) program through an approved provider.
 The GATAPP is generally a two-year program that will prepare you for classroom teaching in ESL.
 You will need to submit an application through one of Georgia’s 23 approved GATAPP providers.

 Once you have gained admission, you’ll begin by studying an intensive pedagogical segment that focuses on developing ESL teaching skills.
 This is followed by classroom placement as an ESL teacher, where you will work with the mentoring and guidance of an experienced team of professionals.

 Your bachelor’s degree in another field may also qualify you to complete a master’s degree leading to initial teacher licensure.
 Many schools that offer bachelor’s level teacher preparation programs also offer these programs at the master’s level for career changers like you.

 Step 2.
 Pass the Required GACE Assessments

-The ESOL assessment covers your specific knowledge relating to the field of ESL, and is divided into two subtests that are each 2.5 hours in length, which can also be taken simultaneously over the course of five hours:
+The ESOL assessment covers your specific knowledge relating to the field of ESL and is divided into two subtests that are each 2.5 hours in length:

 - Test I – evaluates the subjects of language, culture, and professionalism, including a listening segment as part of the language portion